ntmitchell/ntmitchell.github.io/_posts/2017-01-03-indeed-jobs-postings.md

 Indeed.com's support documentation stated that only about 20% of the job postings in a search result include salary information.
 The search results deliver this information if available; otherwise, the salaries are estimated from past job postings and user-provided data.

-The webscraping provided a significant number of results that contained keywords like "data" and "science" but may be unrelated to data science.
+The web scraping provided a significant number of results that contained keywords like "data" and "science" but may be unrelated to data science.
 For example:

 ```python